siladitya-basu/logia/README.md

 ## How To

 Logia comes with a shell (lsh) that can be run by executing either `lsh.py` or `l.sh`.
 Built into lsh are various commands to evaluate mathematical expressions, as well as rudimentary file management commands.
 Type `help` into lsh to get a list of commands.
 Almost all math commands require SymPy, so it's advisable to get it first.
-In the future I'd like to have a better interface and more out-of-the-box support for doing mathematics (think graphs, numerical solvers, better editors, etc.).
+In the future I'd like to have a better interface and more out-of-the-box support for doing mathematics (graphs, numerical solvers, better editors &c).

 The Logia 'kernel', which is the theorem prover, can be launched from lsh through the `prove` command.
 NumPy is required for this to run. `prove` calls the GNU nano editor on a `theorem.v` file, which can be edited and saved.
 Write the theorem to be proved here.
 Saving `theorem.v` automatically launches the prover to action, which tries to find proofs for the theorem and halts only when a proof is found, threshold fitness goes through the roof, or hell freezes over.